oblivia-simplex/Narrativity/2_duncan.md

 However is about family, about the process of aging and the injustices this culture (as if a singular referent could actually take on so much meaning) inflicts on the old.
-However is an ethnography of the last few weeks of my grandmother\'s life and her shouting right back at me - you got it wrong and right, a little right.
+However is an ethnography of the last few weeks of my grandmother's life and her shouting right back at me - you got it wrong and right, a little right.
 However is in prose because this process of description is too messy for a pretty mobile of string and glass.
 However is in prose because prose is the viscous tissue of body and there is a lot of body, its excrement, in this piece.
-However is in prose because, as James Clifford wrote in the Predicament of Culture, \"participant observation obliges its practitioners to experience, at a bodily as well as intellectual level, the vicissitudes of translation.\" However is in prose because there is too much, rather than too little, to say.
+However is in prose because, as James Clifford wrote in the Predicament of Culture, "participant observation obliges its practitioners to experience, at a bodily as well as intellectual level, the vicissitudes of translation."
+However is in prose because there is too much, rather than too little, to say.